Last Updated on April 11, 2023 by Robert Mejia

 Moreover, if you don’t supply the 48v phantom power to the condenser microphone, you will likely face the following problems;

-- You will have to do a lot of processing to recorded audio to get the desired sound quality.
+- You will have to do a lot of processing to record audio to get the desired sound quality.

 - You will get irregular vocals if working with a compressor.

 - You will have to increase the gain, which will result in an undesirable noise floor.